North Hudson, New Jersey: History

 Like most of the New York metropolitan area, North Hudson experienced waves of immigration, specifically: settlers from the Netherlands, British colonialists, German-speaking farmers and entrepreneurs, Irish fleeing the famine, "Ellis Islanders", World Wars refugees, the "Spanish" (initially Cuban immigrants, and later other South and Central Americans), and most recently, so-called "cosmopolitans" including individuals and childless families, yuppies, retirees, gay men and women, newlyweds, house-sharers, and rent refugees from less gentrified areas.

 In the mid-19th century and early 20th century German Americans dominated the area.
 They, along with Swiss and Austrian immigrants, imported machines and founded the Schiffli lace making industries, for which they were famous, and the region became the "embroidery capitol of the United States", as well as the silk center of the nation.

 Many of the factory buildings still house clothing manufacturers, while others have been converted to art studios or housing.
 It was this community who (in 1915) established what has become longest running passion play in the U.S., creating America's Oberammergau.
 The German-American Volksfest has taken place annually since 1874 at Schuetzen Park.

 In the 1960s and 1970s the some residents left for the suburbs.
 Simultaneously middle-class and professional Cubans, fleeing the revolution in their home country, re-located to the area and are generally considered to have "saved" it from a devastating downward spiral, leading to the nickname "Havana on the Hudson".
 North Hudson has the second largest Cuban American population in the United States behind Miami.
 Since its inception in 2000 the Cuban Day Parade of New Jersey has become a major annual event in North Hudson, beginning in North Bergen and traveling south to its end in Union City.

-Once home to a large Jewish community which declined, the area Jewish population has been on the rise since the millennium.
+Once home to a large Jewish community that declined, the area's Jewish population has been on the rise since the turn of the current millennium.

 Transportation

 The narrow waterfront at the base of the Palisades (along with Hoboken, Jersey City, Bayonne, and Edgewater) was an integral part of Port of New York and New Jersey's shipping industry.
 Rail lines under and on both sides of the Palisades were laid.
-From its terminal in Weehawken the West Shore Railroad operated long-distance and commuter passenger train and ferry service (used by travellers and locals alike), from 1884-1959.
+From its terminal in Weehawken the West Shore Railroad operated long-distance and commuter passenger train and ferry service (used by travellers and locals alike), from 1884 to 1959.

 North Hudson County Railway developed an extensive network of horse-drawn railroads and later, streetcars.

-NY Waterway re-instituted ferry service in the late 1980s, and in 2006 opened a state-of-art terminal on the Waterfront for boats traversing the Hudson to lower and mid Manhattan.
+NY Waterway re-instituted ferry service in the late 1980s, and in 2006 opened a state-of-art terminal on the Waterfront for boats traversing the Hudson to Lower and Midtown Manhattan.
 The Hudson-Bergen Light Rail opened in the early 2000s connecting to south Hudson, has stations at Tonnelle Avenue, Bergenline Avenue, Port Imperial and Lincoln Harbor.